openstack/openstack-manuals/doc/admin-guide-cloud/source/telemetry-data-collection.rst

 section in the OpenStack Installation Guide.

 Just like the central agent, this component also does not need a direct database connection.
-The samples are sent via AMQP to the collector.
+The samples are sent via AMQP to the notification agent.

 The list of supported hypervisors can be found in :ref:`telemetry-supported-hypervisors`.
 The compute agent uses the API of the